valecor95/LORA_devices/README.md

       export PATH=/opt/gcc-arm-none-eabi-7-2018-q2-update/bin:$PATH

-Build the LoRaWAN test application provided by RIOT.

-      make -C tests/pkg_semtech-loramac clean all

 Use the CLI-Tools to flash the ST LoRa node with the LoRaWAN firmware that you have just built.
 Here we use st-lrwan1-1 but it may change in your case:

       iotlab-node --update tests/LORA_devices/bin/b-l072z-lrwan1/tests_pkg_semtech-loramac.elf -l saclay,st-lrwan1,1